 One evening, after she refused to go out and work on the streets, her pimp threw her out.
 She then took refuge with a girl who had already reported the network and now lived with a French man.
 So, she too decided to report her network because she couldn’t stand being considered as a slave anymore.

 Thanks to the help of several charities and Christians in the city of Nantes and elsewhere, Janie overcame her situation.
-And thanks God for her life today.
+Thanks God for her life today.
 She is married, and now works in a retirement home after completing training.
 Her French is remarkable.

 The picture wouldn’t be complete if we didn’t mention the incomplete stories that still bring so much pain.
 Axelle* has not yet been able to overcome the anger that she feels as a result of being a victim of trafficking; Judith* is very fragile psychologically and relies on medication to live with the memory of being raped by three men here in Nantes; Kim* lost her father in March 2020 and her mother in December 2020 but has been unable to return to her country.
 Lou*, despite a strong case, has had her asylum application rejected twice.
 Alex*, despite obtaining a 10-year residency card, was used to transfer money between France and Nigeria and has ended up in prison for several years.